 (b) shall not mislead or cause confusion concerning the characteristics, value or identity of the variety or the identity of the breeder;

-(c) shall be different from every denomination which designates, in the territory of any member of an international organization dealing with plant breeders’ rights matters to which Nigeria is a party, an existing variety of the same plant species or of a closely related species; and
+(c) shall be different from every denomination which designates, in the territory of any member of an international organisation dealing with plant breeders’ rights matters to which Nigeria is a party, an existing variety of the same plant species or of a closely related species; and

 (d) may not consist solely of figures except where this is an established practice for designating varieties.

-(4) The denomination of the variety shall be submitted by the applicant to the Registrar and where the Registrar finds that the denomination does not satisfy the requirements of this section, he shall –
+(4) The denomination of the variety shall be submitted by the applicant to the Registrar and where the Registrar finds that the denomination does not satisfy the requirements of this section, he shall:

 (a) refuse to register it; and

-(b) direct the applicant to propose another denomination within the period to be prescribed in the Regulations made pursuant to this Act.
+(b) direct the applicant to propose another denomination within the period to be prescribed in the Regulations made under this Act.

 (5) The Registrar shall register the denomination at the time the breeder’s right is granted.

-(6) Prior rights of third persons shall not be affected and where, by reason of a prior right, the use of the denomination of a variety is forbidden to a person who, in accordance with the provisions of subsection (10) of this section, is obliged to use it, the Registrar shall direct the applicant to submit another denomination for the variety.
+(6) Prior rights of third persons shall not be affected and where, by reason of a prior right, the use of the denomination of a variety is forbidden to a person who, in accordance with the provisions of subsection (10), is obliged to use it, the Registrar shall direct the applicant to submit another denomination for the variety.

-(7) Where the variety is already protected by ,a member of an international organization dealing with the plant breeders’ rights matters to which Nigeria is a party or an application for the protection of the same variety is filed in a member of such organisation, the variety denomination which has been proposed or registered in that other member of the organization shall be submitted by the applicant to the Registrar.
+(7) Where the variety is already protected by a member of an international organisation dealing with the plant breeders’ rights matters to which Nigeria is a party, or an application for the protection of the same variety is filed in a member of such organisation, the variety denomination which has been proposed or registered in that other member of the organisation shall be submitted by the applicant to the Registrar.

-(8) The Registrar shall –
+(8) The Registrar shall:

 (a) register the denomination submitted, unless he considers the denomination unsuitable within Nigeria; and